 Other accrediting organizations include the Commission on Accreditation of Rehabilitation Facilities (CARF).
 The Healthcare Facilities Accreditation Program (HFAP).
 And the Accreditation Commission for Health Care (ACHC).

+II.
 Other Important Signs of Quality

 - Qualified to accept insurance reimbursement.
 Virtually all rehabs are able to receive insurance.
 So if one does not, that’s very big red flag.